iterate-ch/docs/protocols/s3/providers.md

 Located in Estonia.
 S3 compatible object storage with perfect cost and reliability ratio.
 An ideal solution for file, image, video, cad file, backup, or archive storage.

 [Pilvio](https://pilvio.com/) is a S3 compatible object storage.

+### Connecting

+The connection profile is available with the default hostname `s3.pilw.io`.

 ### References